Does Roborio Firmware Need Be Updated For 2019 Frc

 The test follows our Arrange / Act / Assert pattern:

-• We create a mock version of our ShooterSubsystem.
+- We create a mock version of our ShooterSubsystem.
 If nosotros wanted, nosotros could besides define some mock behaviors at this signal.

-• In the control framework, nosotros never explicitly execute the command methods.
+We create the actual command nosotros will test.
+In this case nosotros set the fireArm parameter to truthful, indicating that nosotros want to fire the ball. - In the control framework, nosotros never explicitly execute the command methods.
 Instead, we "put it on the schedule".
 Afterward this, the command scheduler will run the methods appropriately.
 On a existent robot, the scheduler tries to run all scheduled commands every 20 milliseconds.

-• At the end of the test, we ask the mock framework to verify that the shooter's "fire" command was called exactly once.
+In this case we know that our command will simply run one time before it'south done. - At the end of the test, we ask the mock framework to verify that the shooter's "fire" command was called exactly once.

 Unit tests will all execute whenever nosotros build the code.
 Become ahead and execute the "Build Robot Code" action within Visual Studio code.
 Next write a similar exam to verify that the control too correctly retracts the servo arm: